-A request for an Extension of Time to File must be submitted on or before the due date of the PA Corporate Tax Report.
+A request for an extension of time to file must be submitted on or before the due date of the PA Corporate Tax Report.

 IMPORTANT: A request for a federal extension does not automatically qualify the corporation for a PA extension.
 Extension requests should be submitted online using the e-Services Center at www.revenue.state.pa.us.
-Select "Business Taxes" and follow registration instructions.

-Newly registered accounts should allow two business days after registering to use the e-TIDES site to file a Corporation Tax Extension or make a Corporation Tax Payment.
+Newly registered accounts should allow two business days after registering to use the e-TIDES site to file a corporation tax extension or make a corporation tax payment.